Wokingham ambulance call centre to merge with Bicester

 A Unison spokesman said staff without local knowledge would compromise "patient safety" and added that employees were "concerned".

-SCAS operations manager John Nichols said it was important that calls were "answered quickly".'Not consulted'
+SCAS operations manager John Nichols said it was important that calls were "answered quickly".

 South Central Ambulance Service NHS Trust has emergency operations centres in Wokingham, Bicester and Winchester.